 Ingredients + Notes

 This new smoothie bowl recipe uses simple ingredients.
-The only uncommon ingredient in this is moringa powder.
+The only uncommon ingredient in it is moringa powder.
 If you don’t have this on hand, it can easily be skipped.

 - Banana: A great way to ensure your smoothie bowl is nice and thick is to use a frozen banana.
 That being said, using fresh banana works fine too.
 (Just not as well as frozen.)